Shruthikanike1309/AI_Merch_Maker_Lite/AI_Merch_Maker_Lite/AI_Merch_Architecture_And_Approach.md

 The orchestrator script acts as a control tower — triggering all tasks and ensuring clean logs, error handling, and integration between modules.

 # 4. AI Simulation for Cost-Free Execution
-Instead of live OpenAI API calls (which are paid), simulated AI logic (using randomization, structured data, base64 encoding) was used to mimic realistic product generation — making it fully executable without cloud cost.
+Instead of live OpenAI API calls (which are paid), simulated AI logic (using randomization) was used to mimic realistic product generation — making it fully executable without cloud cost.

 # 5. Developer-Style Structure
 The code is structured with:
 - Folder separation by language (`/python`, `/php`, `/js`, `/assets`)
-- CLI-style logs in Python
 - REST-like API interaction in PHP
 - Interactive and responsive UI